nuagesdencre/CI_DataCentric/README.md

  **web: flask db upgrade; gunicorn -w 1 amphora:app**

     I changed the app environment to production and removed the debugging option.

-- I then logged in my Heroku account and created an app (ci-vero-datacentric).
-A Heroku-hosted remote that’s associated with my app was created at the same time.
-I linked my "nuagesdencre/ci-datacentric" Github repository to the Heroku app for deployment from its master branch.

 - I manually requested the deployment from the master branch.
  I reviewed the logs via the Heroku dashboard once the deployment confirmed and opened the app using my web browser to ensure everything was working properly.